J31NM/GrandPy_Bot/README.md

 - test_api_manager.py : Unittest script for test the main script, api_manager

 ____
-- requirements.txt contains all the required librairies for this program.
+- requirements.txt contains all the required libraries for this program.
 - run.py in the script to run for launching the GrandPy-Bot application

 # Link